You are viewing documentation for a previous version of this software.

 Default provider

 DefaultInterceptorProvider is a default implementation of an interceptor provider.
-It works with the parsing and caching system and tries to replicate the experience of using the old HTTPNetworkTransport as closely as possible.
+It works with the Apollo iOS parsing and caching system and tries to replicate the experience of using the old HTTPNetworkTransport as closely as possible.
 It takes a URLSessionClient and an ApolloStore to pass into the interceptors it creates.

 DefaultInterceptorProvider is recommended for most applications.
-If necessary, you can create a
+If necessary, you can create a custom interceptor provider.

 Default interceptors

-These built-in interceptors are described
+These built-in interceptors are described below.

 Custom interceptor providers

-If your use case requires it, you can create a custom struct or class that conforms to the
+If your use case requires it, you can create a custom struct or class that conforms to the InterceptorProvider protocol.

-If you define a custom InterceptorProvider, it should almost always create a RequestChain that uses a similar structure to the
+If you define a custom InterceptorProvider, it should almost always create a RequestChain that uses a similar structure to the default, but that includes additions or modifications as needed for particular operations.

 If you only need to add interceptors to the beginning or end of the default request chain, you can subclass DefaultInterceptorProvider instead of creating a new class from scratch.